 Another great call to action would be to ask people to subscribe to your YouTube channel.

 You can also edit your YouTube Channel.
-The photos and descriptions are changeable anytime.
+The photos and descriptions can be changed at any time.

-The YouTube edits for videos can be in the tags and descriptions.
-However, the video itself is not editable though you may download it.
+YouTube video edits can be in the tags and descriptions.
+However, the video itself is not editable, though you may download it.

-If you have a blog post with more relevant content or with updates, that link is changeable in your description edit.
+If you have a blog post with more relevant content or updates, you can change the link in your description edit.

 Use YouTube Chapters

-Chapters on YouTube are fairly new and are a great way to let people watch the part of the video they want to see the most.
+Chapters on YouTube are fairly new and a great way for people to watch the part of the video they want to see most.
 Go through your video and section it into chapters.
-You can add more context and info to your video with YouTube chapters.

-For example, this is one video where I added chapters: (Notice the set-up) It is easy to do!
-All you need to do is click or press the chapter marker or select the timestamp in the video description.
+For example, this is one video where I added chapters: (Notice the setup).
+It is easy to do.
+I’ve recently seen some that do not include the end time, only the beginning time.

 0:01–0:17 Intro To Text Optimizer